VinceN27/qa-bank-account-unit-tests/README.md

 - AAA Pattern — Arrange, Act, Assert
 - Mocking with Mockito — NotificationService mocked in tests
-- Exception testing — IllegalArgumentException and IllegalStateException
+- Validated correct exception handling for invalid inputs and invalid system states using assertThrows()
-- Test isolation — @BeforeEach resets state before every test
+- Ensured full test independence using @BeforeEach to reset system state before each test execution
 - Behavior based test naming
 - Mock interaction verification with verify() and verifyNoInteractions()